sylabs/singularity-userdocs/oci_runtime.rst

       of the OCI runtime specification that the bundle is compliant with

    -  ``process`` - an optional property that specifies the container process.
-When invoked via {Singularity}, subproperties such as ``args`` are populated by making use of the contents of the ``.singularity.d`` directory, e.g. via ``$ sudo cat /var/tmp/busybox/config.json | jq [.process.args]``:
+When invoked via {Singularity}, sub-properties such as ``args`` are populated by making use of the contents of the ``.singularity.d`` directory, e.g. via ``$ sudo cat /var/tmp/busybox/config.json | jq [.process.args]``: